 The Manual menu contains a list of supplementary user manuals.
 Click an item to open the folder of the user manual.

 Most user manual files are in Portable Document Format (PDF).
-Install the Adobe® Acrobat® Reader from the ASUS Superb Software Library CD before opening a user manual file.
+Install the Adobe® Acrobat® Reader from the Utilities menu before opening a user manual file.